rodrigobdz/rodrigobdz/README.md

 ### Welcome 👋

-- 🔭 I'm a Computer Scientist specializing in enabling human-centered AI research via innovative Engineering.
+- 🔭 I'm a Computer Scientist specializing in enabling human-centered AI research via Engineering.
 - 🌱 I'm into plants and natural languages.

 💼 Experience: